 Dwarf baby tears is a versatile but very capricious species.
 That is why it is not among the best freshwater plants for beginners.
 Even more, it can be hard even for experienced planted tank enthusiasts to care for.

-Dwarf baby tears needs a lot of light, huge quantity of CO2 injection, a fine-grained substrate, and fertilizer application to establish dense bright green carpets in the foreground of the tank.
+Dwarf baby tears need a lot of light, a huge quantity of CO2 injection, a fine-grained substrate, and fertilizer application to establish dense bright green carpets in the foreground of the tank.

 |Dwarf Baby Tears – check out the price on Amazon|